tier4/caret_doc/docs/installation/binary_installation.md

 # Binary Installation

-The packages for analyzing trace data with CARET can also be installed in binary.<br>
+The packages for analyzing trace data with CARET can also be installed in binary.
 The table of packages installable via binary installation is following.

 | packages name                                                                 | packages description                                                          | binary install |